Skip to main content

 2. Embracing AI

 We shouldn’t fear AI as it can offer significant benefits, such as enhancements to maritime operations using AI agents who can support the automation of complex workflows as a virtual “co-worker” which Jason demonstrated with several video demos of AI agents in action.
+AI can enhanced processes, streamline operations, and improve decision-making in real time.
+Maritime companies should focus on adopting AI solutions to boost productivity and efficiency across their operations.

 3. Striking a regulatory balance